IOSgeeks/DatingApp/README.md

    * User can login
 * Register Screen
    * User can create a new account
+* Edit Profile
+  * User can edit their profile
+* Stream
+  * User can view other profiles and like/dislike them
+* Message
+  * User can message a different user if they both liked each other

 * Stream
    * User can view a feed of blogs
    * User can double tap to like blogs